Fast Multipole Preconditioners for Sparse Matrices Arising from Elliptic Equations: Performance analysis

 \subsection{Extension to 3-D}

-The results presented in this article are only for two dimensional problems.
+The results above are all two-dimensional.
 A natural question that arises is whether the extension to 3-D is straightforward, and whether FMM will still be competitive as a preconditioner or not.
 Our results showed that a dominant part of the calculation time for the FMM preconditioner is the ``PCApply" stage, which is the dual tree traversal for calculation of M2L and P2P kernels.
 For 3-D kernels, the M2L operation is much more complicated so the calculation time of the FMM will increase, even for the same number of unknowns $N$.